kaplanelad/shellfirm/README.md

 | [kubernetes](./docs/checks/kubernetes.md) | `false` <br/> `shellfirm config update --check-group kubernetes` |

-## Custom checks definition examples:
+## Custom checks definition examples

-`shellfirm` create by default a configuration file at `~/.shellfirm/config.yaml`.
-Make sure that you edit only `enable` field (in case you want to disable a specific check), all the rest check manage by `shellfirm` command (`shellfirm config --help`).
+`shellfirm` creates by default a configuration file at `~/.shellfirm/config.yaml`.
+Make sure that you only edit `enable` field (in case you want to disable a specific check), all the rest fields are managed by `shellfirm` command (`shellfirm config --help`).

 ```yaml
 challenge: Math # Math, Enter, Yes